-Disheartening Disputes: The Academia vs. Competition Dance Training Debate Paper to be presented at the upcoming Dance Studies Association Conference in Valletta, Malta, July 2018 A young dancer eagerly enters the studio for her first movement course as a college dance major.
+Disheartening Disputes: The Academia vs. Competition Dance Training Debate Paper presented at the Dance Studies Association Conference in Valletta, Malta, July 2018 A young dancer eagerly enters the studio for her first movement course as a college dance major.
 She is thrown out of her comfort zone in terms of the movement vocabulary that comprises her new technique practice, and is confused by the complex language her professor uses in the studio.
 Despite her previous training as a competitive dancer, throughout which she intensively studied ballet, contemporary, jazz, tap, lyrical, hip-hop, and musical theater dance styles, she feels like she is starting over and has to unlearn everything she thought she knew.
 In American dance training, we often see this scenario, as dancers transition from the competition circuit to the college classroom.
 The worlds of competition dance and academic dance are in constant conflict with one another and professionals within both arenas perpetuate this division.
 Despite this stigmatization, this paper works to illuminate the strong connection between these two sides, via an analysis of the critical language of the competition and academic facets of the dance field.
 Arguably, both training grounds, competitions and academia, are after embodied accuracy and efficiency within their respective students and professionals.
 While the means by which educators encourage dancers to achieve this level of embodiment differs, the end goal remains the same.
 By borrowing from the field of Communication, specifically through an application of the theory of Constitutive Rhetoric, this paper foregrounds the ways in which language serves as the common thread that links these two often conflicting, but strongly related areas of the same field.

 I Want You to Need Me: The Shared Language of Academia, Dance Competitions, and Everything Between Paper presented at the Popular Culture Association Conference in Indianapolis, IN, March 2018.
 Given the popularity of reality television shows that highlight competitive dance, and the simultaneous springing up of new academic dance programs throughout the country, these two sides of the dance field—commercial and concert—continue to remain at odds with one another.
 As a choreographer, I am interested in how I can bridge the gap between these two modes of learning, performing, and teaching and, ultimately display their overlap in the proscenium setting.
 Through an application of linguistic analysis to my own choreographic process, this paper illuminates--via video footage of my M.F.A. thesis work, Still Lingers Here--the ways in which vocabulary, both in terms of movement and language, connects these two often separate, but highly related arenas within the same field.